aoi2blue/aoi2blue.github.io/faq_en.md

 ---

-# BugList
+# Fixed
 - Private jobs include to summary list for regular shift.
+- Want mark to shifts that reached to grade 999
+- Want future schedule
+- Want for total defeat for each king salmonids

 ---

+# BugList

+---

 # RequestList
-- Want mark to shifts that reached to grade 999
 - Want clear rate each stage
-- Want future schedule
 - Want statistics of all result
 - Want change background color to pure black
+- Want automatic re-calculate data
+- Want automatic get result
-- Want for total defeat for each king salmonids
+- Want show king salmonids to shifts list

 ---